 There is still a need for a spiritual approach in recovery services.
 But such an approach has many challenges.
-Nevertheless, we should offer solutions to problems our clients bring to recovery services; problems they previously used drugs and alcohol to solve.
+Nevertheless, we should offer solutions to problems our clients bring to recovery services; problems they previously used drugs and drinking to solve.

 Current best practices for substance abuse treatment requires that we assess for substance abuse in addition to chronic mental and emotional problems.
 A significant percentage of persons will require supportive medications for long-standing or even newly discovered mental illness.
 For those, there should be immediate efforts to support them with proper medication(s), therapy, or hospitalization, if necessary.